the six most beautiful villages of naxos

 Useful information:

-• Known for: Vallindras Kitron Distillery (Visit it with a private tour)
+• Known for: Vallindras Kitron Distillery (visit it with a private tour)

-• Art scene: Small galleries + local workshops
+• Art scene: Small galleries & local workshops

-• Eat at: To Spitiko Galaktoboureko for traditional sweets
+• Visit: Spitiko Galaktoboureko for traditional sweets

 3. Filoti